airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 This list is in the best reading order I could find.
 It\'s not necessarily easiest to hardest, but based on subject matter.

--   Programming from the Ground Up by Jonathan Bartlett
+-   [Programming from the Ground Up][13-PGU] by Jonathan Bartlett.

+-   [Introduction to Algorithms][13-Introduction-Algorithms]
--   Introduction to Algorithms by Thomas H. Cormen, Charles E.
-    Leiserson, and Ronald L. Rivest
+    by Thomas H. Cormen, Charles E. Leiserson, and Ronald L. Rivest.

--   The Art of Computer Programming by Donald Knuth (3 volume set - volume 1 is the most important)
+-   [The Art of Computer Programming][13-Art-of-computer]
+    by Donald Knuth (3 volume set - volume 1 is the most important).

--   Programming Languages by Samuel N. Kamin
+-   [Programming Languages][13-Programming-languages] by Samuel N. Kamin.

--   Modern Operating Systems by Andrew Tanenbaum
+-   [Modern Operating Systems][13-Modern-OS] by Andrew Tanenbaum.

--   Linkers and Loaders by John Levine
+-   [Linkers and Loaders][13-Linkers-loaders] by John Levine.

--   Computer Organization and Design: The Hardware/Software Interface by David Patterson and John Hennessy
+-   [Computer Organization and Design: The Hardware/Software Interface][13-COD]
+    by David Patterson and John Hennessy.

 From the Top Down
 -----------------